icd107/ECE209AS_Assignment3/README.md

 # Unity Assignment 3 and Final Project

-Open this project in Unity
+Open this project in Unity.
+These projects and files use the Meta Oculus Quest 2.

 The scene Midterm is where we keep the final project.
 Everything is encapsulated within this one scene.
+Supporting scripts can be found within the Assets and Assets/Scripts folder.

+The scene Assignment4 is where we keep the Assignment 3 project and code.

 ## Final Project
 Shuffleboard Coaching Assistant